-Saturday, June 13th 2020, we were invited to a Dance Community Leaders meeting hosted by Nii (Prince) Engmann.
+We were invited to a Dance Community Leaders meeting hosted by Nii (Prince) Engmann.
 The panel consisted of Venom (Ketch Di Vybz), Aj Megaman (Heavy Hittaz Crew), and Kevin Fraser (Immigrant Lessons).
-We were educated though their personal stories and experiences as to how we, as a community, have not been doing our part to appreciate and honor Black Culture.
+We were educated through their personal stories and experiences as to how we, as a community, have not been doing our part to appreciate and honour Black Culture.
 We learned so much and still have a far way to go.
 But we are committed to making these appropriate changes that are long overdue.

 We are taking immediate action in the following areas:

 - Honouring true hip hop culture by ensuring all teachers who label their class ‘hip hop’ are educated and trained in hip hop history.
 We also encourage all our teachers to be active participants in the hip-hop community.

 - Changing class names for specific teachers who offer a style that is not encompassed under the true DNA of hip hop.
 Class names will be reflective of their individual artistic offering.